 Using alcohol is a very popular method to remove stains from a microfiber couch.
-I have tried using it to clean a stubborn coffee stain and it worked miracles on it.
+I have tried using it to clean a stubborn coffee stain and it has worked miracles.
 You should use clear alcohol such as vodka.

-Fill alcohol in a spray bottle and spray it well on the spot and rub it with a clean cloth you’ll see the stain come off.
-Use a hairdryer to dry the spot and brush the area to make it look like new.
+Fill alcohol in a spray bottle and spray it well on the spot and rub it with a clean cloth.
+You’ll see the stain come off.
+Use a hairdryer to dry the spot and brush the area to make it look new.

 3. Use Water and Baking Soda